GMOD/Apollo/docs/Apollo2Build.md

 # Quick-start guide

 There are two modes of installation.
-Development, in which case you should (look here)[Architecture.md] or production, which will typically require an external separate database and producing a ```war``` file that will be placed in a webapp directory association with a server such as tomcat or resin.
+Development, in which case you should [look here](Architecture.md) or production, which will typically require an external separate database and producing a ```war``` file that will be placed in a webapp directory association with a server such as tomcat or resin.

 ## Install prerequisites